 There are also a number of mobile apps available, with Stellarium regarded as one of the best.
 However, be careful not to ruin your night vision.
 Look for apps which have a night mode which displays the sky in red light.
 Using this you can identify objects, such as the Space Station and other satellites, as well as your favourite celestial bodies.

 On any clear night you are sure to be wowed by the night sky, but theming your party around a meteor shower is popular.
-The best-known ones are the Perseids in August, the Orionids in October and the Geminids in December.
-At peak times and in optimum conditions, tens to hundreds can be seen each hour.
+The best-known ones are the Perseids in August, the Leonids in November and the Geminids in December.
+At peak times and in optimum conditions, dozens or more can be seen each hour.
 There are many websites and apps which provide information on meteor showers, including: Time and date website, Meteor Shower Calendar.
 Here is a list of the best ones in the UK:

 |Meteor shower||Approximate peak|